Niloy-Bhuiyan/Python_AIUB_Midterm-Project/README.md

+---

 # 🟡 Pac-Man Game (Python - AIUB Midterm Project)

 A classic **Pac-Man-style arcade game** built using **Python and Pygame**, developed as part of an academic midterm project at AIUB.

+This version includes **high score persistence using a JSON file**, so the player’s high score is saved even after closing the game.

 ---